frederic-perez/AmE-dictionary/data/idioms.md

 __crap out__ __4__ _rude slang_ To die. _I felt so sick when I had food poisoning that I thought I was going to crap out._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __crash cart__ The cart of medical equipment used when a patient “crashes” (experiences cardiac arrest). _Get a crash cart in here, this patient needs immediate attention!_
-__crash course (in something)__ :four: A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
+__crash course (in something)__ :five: A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
 __crash__ :two: __3__ _v intr_ To sleep. _If I don’t crash pretty soon, I’m going to die!_ _At most ski destinations, the drill goes like this: wake up, ski all day, have a fes drinks with dinner and crash by 2200._ _I went home to crash for a few hours, and when I woke up, the story had gone viral._
 __crasher__
 __crazy town__